NixOS/rfcs/rfcs/0133-git-hashing.md

 ## Source distribution and archival

-A goal of the Nix ecosystem is to package software in a way that never bitrots.
-Getting in the way of that, however, is the fact source code frequently goes off-line.
+Source code used by Nix expressions frequently goes off-line.
+It would be beneficial if there was some resistance to this form of bitrot.
-The Software Heritage archive is the best in the world, and a natural partner in this effort.
+The Software Heritage archive stores much of the source code that Nix expressions use.
+They would be a natural partner in this effort.

-Unfortunately, as https://www.tweag.io/blog/2020-06-18-software-heritage/ describes at the end, a major challenge is the way nix content-addresses software.
+Unfortunately, as https://www.tweag.io/blog/2020-06-18-software-heritage/ describes at the end, a major challenge is the way Nix content-addresses software.
 First of all, Nix hashes sources in bespoke ways that no other project will adopt.
-Second of all, tarballs instead of the underlying files leaking non-normative details (compression, odd perms, etc.).
+Second of all, hashing tarballs instead of the underlying files leads non-normative details (compression, odd perms, etc.).

 We should natively support git file hashing, which Git repos and Software Heritage both support.
 This will completely obliterate these issues.

-Overall, are building out a uniform way to work with source code, regardless of its origins or the exact tools involved.
+Overall, we are building out a uniform way to work with source code, regardless of its origins or the exact tools involved.

 ## Build adoption through seamless interop